Course Content and Outcome Guide for FP 137

 - Utilize skills and knowledge necessary to perform an inspection of different fire alarm systems, recognize the basic components of the systems, and know the appropriate application of fire protection systems.

-- Apply knowledge of the different types of non-water based fire suppression systems that are used in the response area.
+- Apply knowledge of the different types of non-water based fire suppression systems that are commonly utilized to appropriate situation.

 Course Activities and Design

 The content of the course will be presented in lecture, classroom discussions, role playing, demonstrations, practical skills demonstration as appropriate.
 Additional instruction methodology may include guest speaker, research papers, professional publication reviews, written and oral reports, and class presentations.

 Methods of assessment may include one or more of the following: